Discover the steps to lower tire pressure correctly to enhance fuel efficiency, extend tire life, and improve overall driving experience.

 Locate the Valve Stem

 When it comes to lowering your tire pressure, the first step is to locate the valve stem on your tire.
 The valve stem is a small, cylindrical piece that sticks out from the side of the tire.
 It is usually capped with a plastic or metal cap to keep dirt and debris out.
-The valve stem is where you will attach the tire pressure gauge to measure the current pressure in the tire.
+The valve stem is where you will attach the to measure the current pressure in the tire.

 To locate the valve stem on your tire, simply look for the small protrusion on the side of the tire.
 It may be located near the rim of the wheel or towards the center of the tire, depending on the type of tire you have.
 Once you have found the valve stem, you are ready to move on to the next step in lowering your tire pressure.